peter-murray/node-hue-api/README.md

 });
 ```

-The description for the user account is optional, if you do nto provide one, then the default of "Node.js API" will be set.
+The description for the user account is optional, if you don't provide one, then the default of "Node.js API" will be set.

 There is a convenience method, if you have a existing user account when you register a new user, that will programmatically
 press the link button for you.
 See the details for the function ``pressLinkButton()`` for more details.